ZainWajid775/DSA-Project/READ_ME.txt

-Queue can be used at signals for priority queue Recursion can be used in binary trees when showing sorted vehicles via id at signal Can implement an array with sorting for priority vehicles in map to highlight them
+Queue can be used at signals for priority queue Recursion can be used in binary trees when showing sorted vehicles via id at signal